dallas-hall/learning-forgerock/forgerock-training-notes.md

   - [Directory Services Essentials](#directory-services-essentials)
   - [Identity Gateway Essentials](#identity-gateway-essentials)

 ## ALL

+Training can be found at https://backstage.forgerock.com/university/cloud-learning

 ### INTRODUCTION MODULE

 Intro video is the same in all 4 classes.
-ForgeRock products are used to help secure internet facing services through authenticaiton.
+ForgeRock products are used to help secure internet facing services through authentication.
 They are meant to be as simple, frictionless, and as secure as possible.
-3 different types of identities are being catered for this ForgeRock.
+3 different types of identities are being catered for by ForgeRock.
 1. Consumers
 2. Employees
 3. Services / things